renesas-rz/rzv2n_opencv_accelerator/README.md

 The output OpenCVA using DRP is almost identical to output OpenCV using CPU, but not exactly the same.
 Much of this difference is due to the accuracy of in the DRP's arithmetic unit, and some is due to differences in algorithms.

 <br><span style="color: red; ">
+**OpenCVA must be used in single process and single thread.
+For details, please see [Chapter 5.2](#52-oca_conflictnotification).
-**DRP is also used for video decoding function, however since DRP is a common HW resource, OpenCVA and video decoding function cannot be used at the same time.
-For the same reason, OpenCVA must be used in single process and single thread.
-In case of conflicting use of DRP, it causes an exception errors or performance degradation.
+DRP is also used for video decoding function of Video Codec Library and DRP-AI TVM, however since DRP is a common HW resource, OpenCVA, video decoding function and DRP-AI TVM cannot be used at the same time.
-For details, please see [Chapter 5.2](#52-oca_conflictnotification) and [Chapter 6](#6-drp-conflict).**
+For details, please see [Chapter 6](#6-drp-conflict).**
 </span><br>

 ## 1.3.
 Restrictions